uek-1/xor-train-game/README.md

 <h1>TrainXOR</h1>
 <p>TrainXor is an educational web application created in rust using egui that attempts to teach users how different parameters affect the ability of a machine learning model to learn the XOR gate.
-Access teh website <a href = https://uek-1.github.io/xor-train-game/>here.</a> or build and run locally.</p>
+Access the website <a href = https://uek-1.github.io/xor-train-game/>here.</a> or build and run locally:</p>
-<h2>Run</h2>
+<h2>Build and run locally</h2>
 1. Clone the repository

 ```